 See how Rossum performs master data matching in action.

 How Rossum can help

-Rossum’s data matching extension will intake a master data file containing information about your vendors or customers.
-When capturing data from a new document, Rossum will look up the data from the processed document in the master data file to find the best match and identify the company precisely.
+Rossum’s data matching extension will intake a master data file containing information about your vendors, customers, purchase orders or even line items you need to match with.
+When capturing data from a new document, Rossum will look up the data from the processed document in the master data file to find the best match and identify the record precisely.
 This powerful tool helps speed up and even automate document validation without taking up any development resources.

 Let’s set this up in Rossum

-To access the setup page, find the data matching extension in your trial account and open it:
+To access the setup page, find the data matching extension in your trial or production account and open it:

 - Open settings

 - Navigate to a specific queue

 - Scroll to the bottom and click on “Open data matching extension” button